 *If you are a current student at Gateway Community College and would like to meet with a Southern advisor, please click here for information.

 For all others - individual appointments for spring semester advising will begin around the 2nd week of October.
-More information will be posted in or by October.
+The scheduling link will be emailed to your Southern email account.
+If you do not receive it by Friday, October 7th please email Angela.

 *If you have a question or concern at any point, please email Angela and she will be happy to assist you.